FOSS Contributions

 Conclusion

-Sometimes we just know enough about the project and the code, and we just want to fix a bug there, so it's fine to start from the final steps for example.
+But keep in mind that as you get more experienced, it's normal to stop following those steps sequentially.
+Sometimes we just know enough about the project and the code, and we just want to fix a bug directly, so it's fine to start from the final steps for example.

-Also, we can send PRs touching in more than one step, and it's fine, just send your contribution.
+Also, we can send PRs dealing with more than a single step, and it's fine, just send your contribution.

 That's it.
 Let me know if you have any question, or would like to talk about this framework.